finacial_and_employment_support_hero_image

 Finding employment if you are living with a disability or medical condition

-Having a disability does not always mean you cannot find work that suits you and your needs.
+Having a disability sometimes means that you may face challenges when finding work that suits you and your needs.
 There are a range of government schemes and other organisations that can support you to find fulfilling employment.

 The support offered can range from specialist Disability Employment Advisors to tailored programmes that work with employers to modify workplaces.

-Find out more about employment support for those with a disability or medical condition on the RBL Knowledge Base.
+Find out more about employment support for those with a disability or medical condition here on the RBL website.

 Returning to work after a gap in employment

-You may feel unsure about how or if you even can return to work after a break.
+You may feel unsure about how or if you even can return to work after a gap in employment.
 The Knowledge Base hosts guidance to support your career journey when re-entering the workplace.

 Learn more about accessing support when returning to work after a gap in employment on the RBL Knowledge Base website.